History of state education in Queensland: 19th century

-By 1889 the College's activities were made distinct from those of the School of Arts, and the work of instruction was placed under David Rose McConnel who systematised instruction and remained in control for 20 years.
+By 1889 the college's activities were made distinct from those of the School of Arts, and the work of instruction was placed under David Rose McConnel who systematised instruction and remained in control for 20 years.
 In 1892 a pound for pound subsidy was instituted, which meant that such classes as typewriting, shorthand and bookkeeping, which attracted large numbers of students and required little apparatus, were most profitable.
 Science classes attracted small numbers, were unremunerative, and often could be maintained only by the enthusiasm of the instructors.
-The Brisbane Technical College Incorporation Act of 1898 set up a council consisting of six Government representatives, three elected by the subscribers and three elected by certified students.
-This council controlled the College for the next 10 years.
+The Brisbane Technical College Incorporation Act 1898 set up a council consisting of six government representatives, three elected by the subscribers and three elected by certified students.
+This council controlled the college for the next 10 years.

 Outside Brisbane, the technical colleges were limited neither by statue nor by regulations.
 Classes of technical instruction were held in 15 centres, usually in conjunction with the School of Arts, and, as reports by district inspectors showed in 1901, the funds supplied were used in a variety of ways unconnected with technical education.
-One instance was where a violin teacher taught private pupils listed at a technical college and split the Government subsidy with the college.
+One instance was where a violin teacher taught private pupils listed at a technical college and split the government subsidy with the college.
 As students selected their own subjects, often with no clear objective in view, studies were often not co-ordinated towards preparation for a vocation.
 The first technical college which prepared students for a specific vocation was the Charters Towers School of Mines which opened its doors to 100 students in 1901, under the supervision of the Department of Mines.

-Towards the end of the nineteenth century, the Government wished to rationalise technical education in Queensland since it was considered that one of the reasons for the industrial and trade successes of Germany at Great Britain's expense had been efficient German technical education.
+Towards the end of the nineteenth century, the government wished to rationalise technical education in Queensland since it was considered that one of the reasons for the industrial and trade successes of Germany at Great Britain's expense had been efficient German technical education.
 The desire to integrate a more efficient technical education into the general education system, in the name of national efficiency and self-survival, led to a sequence of reforms.